 Emma Bean joined the International Water Security Network in 2016 following a career in private practice as a real estate solicitor.
-Emma is undertaking a PhD in marine rights, supervised by Chad Staddon and Tom Appleby.
+Emma is undertaking a PhD on the public right to fish in English waters, supervised by Chad Staddon and Tom Appleby.

 Prior to joining IWSN, Emma worked for Burges Salmon for eight years, dealing with a wide variety of real estate transactions including complex land transactions, work for the Nuclear Decommissioning Authority, in the renewable energy sector for wind and solar developer clients, and on multiple portfolios for the Crown Estate Commissioners.